bryanda/bryanda.github.io/README.md

 ## Bryanda Garcia

 UTRGV Computer Science undergraduate.
-Visit my [site](http://bryandagarcia.com) to know a little more about me.
+Visit http://bryandagarcia.com to know a little more about me.

 ### PUBLISHED REPOSITORIES